-I am Simavi - Loan Liem: ‘That girl went from being silent to expressing her opinion about her own life and future’
+I am Simavi - Loan Liem: ‘That girl went from being silent to expressing her opinion about her own life’

 Loan Liem, senior programme manager and consultant in the Netherlands

 With more than 30 years of experience in the humanitarian and development sector, Loan Liem’s track record is hard to beat.
 Loan supports and empowers Simavi’s local partners around the world.
 As a health specialist, she focuses on sexual and reproductive health programmes, women empowerment, gender and gender-transformative approaches.
 Loan’s background as a medical professional gives her a unique perspective on what an organisation like Simavi can achieve.
 ‘That girl went from being silent to expressing her opinion about her own life.’